host12prog/furnace/doc/4-instrument/fzt.md

 # FZT instrument editor

-the FZT instrument editor consists of two tabs: "FZT" to control various parameters of sound channels, "Instrument program" to modify them (mostly for `.fzt` format compatibility) and "Macros" containing several macros.
+the FZT instrument editor consists of three tabs: "FZT" to control various parameters of sound channels, "Instrument program" to modify them (mostly for `.fzt` format compatibility) and "Macros" containing several macros.

 ## FZT